ML-7641-Fall-2022/RoboChef/README.md

 The ratings are centered around mean(deviations) to handle the inherent bias in user's ratings (for e.g. some users are very lenient and always rate every recipe 4 or 5 whereas there are some users who have slightly stricter in giving ratings and they give a 3 or a 2 rating to most of the recipes)

+Few hyperparameters which need to be further explored are :

+-> Minimum number of interactions to consider in the collaborative filtering : 10 -> Number of neighboring points to consider : 25
+-> Limit (Number of recipes in common to be considered when using pearson correlation coefficient) : 5

 ```python
 K = 25 # number of neighbors we'd like to consider
 limit = 5 # number of common recipes users must have in common in order to consider